Patrol torpedo boat PT-109: PT-109 explodes

-PT-169, closest to Kennedy's craft, launched two torpedoes that missed the destroyer and PT-162's torpedoes failed to fire at all.
+PT-169, closest to Kennedy's craft, launched two torpedoes, but they missed the attacking destroyer; PT-162's torpedoes failed to launch.
 Both boats then turned away from the scene of the action and returned to base without checking for survivors of PT-109.
-There had been no procedure outlined by Commander Warfield of how to search for survivors or what the PT flotilla should do in case a ship was lost.
+No procedure had been specified by Commander Warfield for searching for survivors or what the PT flotilla should do when a boat was lost.
 In the words of Captain Robert Bulkley, naval historian, "This was perhaps the most confused and least effectively executed action the PTs had been in.
 Eight PTs fired 30 torpedoes.
 The only confirmed results were the loss of PT-109 and damage to the Japanese destroyer Amagiri" [from striking PT-109].